Adam1277/Chat-Server---WebSocket/README.md

 ## Team members:
 Adam Levere <br>
-Alejandra Belda Manrique
+Alejandra Belda Manrique <br>
-Muhammad Jibran Khan
+Muhammad Jibran Khan <br>

 ## Improvements:
 Added a "Clear Chat Rooms" button to the interface, allowing users to clear out the list of chat rooms displayed on the left side of the chatroom interface to prevent clutter.

 ## How to run:
-Run your Machines IntelliJ as an administrator
+Run your Machines IntelliJ as an administrator <br>
-Clone the repo into a local folder on your machine Ensure all files are in appropriate folders (main.js in the js folder, styles.css in the css folder etc...)
+Clone the repo into a local folder on your machine <br>
+Ensure all files are in appropriate folders (main.js in the js folder, styles.css in the css folder etc...) <br>
-Import all necessary photos
+Import all necessary photos <br>
-Open the project in IntelliJ
+Open the project in IntelliJ <br>
-Go to Run -> Edit Configurations
+Go to Run -> Edit Configurations <br>
-Fill in glassfish server, choice of browser, use this URL http://localhost:8080/WSChatServer-1.0-SNAPSHOT/ws Select domain1 as the domain
+Fill in glassfish server, choice of browser, use this URL http://localhost:8080/WSChatServer-1.0-SNAPSHOT/ws <br>
+Select domain1 as the domain <br>
-Go to deployment tab, deploy artifact abd select WSChatServer:war exploded!
+Go to deployment tab, deploy artifact abd select WSChatServer:war exploded! <br>
-Now run the glassfish server using green button at the top right Navigate to index.html and open with browser of choice Now the chat room should be open and functioning, feel free to use any of the functionalities (create new chat rooms, join chat rooms, talk)
+Now run the glassfish server using green button at the top right <br> Navigate to index.html and open with browser of choice <br> Now the chat room should be open and functioning, feel free to use any of the functionalities (create new chat rooms, join chat rooms, talk) <br>